About the Group

 The principal investigator is Jon Huang, whose expertise is in reproductive, perinatal, and pediatric epidemiology; formal causal inference; and the integration of molecular biomarkers in causal mediation analyses.
 His broader interests are in the role of these methods in the production of scientific knowledge and, in turn, informing clinical and public health policy (personal website).

-Jon holds an Adjunct Assistant Professor position with the Centre for Quantitative Medicine, Duke-NUS and is an Editor and Education team member of the International Journal of Epidemiology.
+Jon holds an Adjunct Assistant Professor position with the Centre for Quantitative Medicine, Duke-NUS and is an Associate Editor and Education team member at the International Journal of Epidemiology and an Associate Editor at PLOS Global Public Health.
 (Full CV here)

 Sum Ka Kei

 Ka Kei recently completed her MSc in Epidemiology at the London School of Hygiene and Tropical Medicine (LSHTM).
 Prior to completing her Master’s, she was engaged in various research capacities in the US involving clinical trials, basic science, and public health policy at the state and global level.
 Her interest in scientific research, health policy, and public health led her to pursue Epidemiology in her graduate studies; a means she believes can transform health policy and address critical health challenges through producing quality, actionable epidemiological evidence.